microsoft/CDM/README.md

 # Versioning

 Maintaining forward and backwards compatibility is a key goal of the CDM.
-Therefore, the CDM uses purely additive versioning, which means any revision of the CDM following an initial release will not:
+Therefore, the CDM uses purely additive versioning, which means any revision of the CDM following a "1.0" release will not:

-* Introduce new mandatory properties on existing entities
+* Introduce new mandatory attributes on existing entities, or change an optional attribute to be mandatory
-* Rename existing properties or existing entities
+* Rename existing attributes or existing entities
-* Remove previously defined properties
+* Remove previously defined attributes

 # Contributing